cacayan2/python_pipeline_project/README.md

 - **Donor 3 (2 dpi):** https://www.ncbi.nlm.nih.gov/sra/SRX2896374
 - **Donor 3 (6 dpi):** https://www.ncbi.nlm.nih.gov/sra/SRX2896375

-Because this analysis was performed in a UNIX environment, the `wget` command was used to download the data, e.g.
+Because this analysis was performed in a UNIX environment, the `wget` command was used to download the data, e.g.:
 ```
 wget https://www.ncbi.nlm.nih.gov/sra/SRX2896360
 ```

-More information about the correct subdirectory to download these files to can be found in the [usage](#usage) section.
+More information about the correct subdirectory to download these files to can be found in the [Usage](#usage) section under [Dependencies](#dependencies).

 These transcriptomes will be indexed against the HCMV transcriptome (NCBI accession [NC_006273.2](https://www.ncbi.nlm.nih.gov/sra/SRX2896375)) (Gatherer et al., 2011).

 ### RNA-Seq Transcriptomic Pipeline Workflow

-This pipeline (source code contained in `wrapper.py`) takes RNA-seq viral transcriptomic information and performs the following analyses (many of the results will be printed to the `PipelineProject_Emil_Cacayan/PipelineProject.log` file).
+This pipeline (source code contained in `wrapper.py`) takes RNA-seq viral transcriptomic information and performs the following analyses (many of the results will be printed to the `PipelineProject_Emil_Cacayan/PipelineProject.log` file - the directory and file will be created if not already present).
 For the sake of demonstration, this pipeline will be explained using the data listed in the [data](#data) section.

 1. **Quantification of transcripts per million (TPM) using [kallisto](https://pachterlab.github.io/kallisto/about) (Bray et al., 2016).**
     - First, a transcriptome index for HCMV (see [data](#data)) is built.